Coronavirus – getting benefits if you’re self-isolating

 To get the payment, your child must usually go to school, further education or childcare.

-They’ll usually need to be in year 8 or below.
-If they have special educational needs, they can be up to 25 years old.
+They’ll usually need to be in year 11 or below.
+If they’re on an Education, Health and Care Plan, they can be up to 25 years old.

 Check if you’re eligible for the payment